telekom-mms/sectpmctl/README.md

 | LUKS header |

-PCR 14 is completely under control, while PCR 7 measurements might vary after the EV_SEPARATOR event, see 'Lenovo P15 Gen 2 laptop NVidia Problem' for such a problematic case.
+PCR 14 is completely under control, while PCR 7 measurements might vary after the EV_SEPARATOR event, see [Lenovo P15 Gen 2 laptop NVidia Problem](#Lenovo P15 Gen 2 laptop NVidia Problem) for such a problematic case.

-To see which measurements have been done for PCR 7, execute 'sudo tpm2_eventlog /sys/kernel/security/tpm0/binary_bios_measurements' and search for 'PCRIndex: 7' entries.
+To see which measurements have been done for PCR 7, execute `sudo tpm2_eventlog /sys/kernel/security/tpm0/binary_bios_measurements` and search for `PCRIndex: 7` entries.

 Currently the following restrictions are applied: